sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 first tool of choice.
 Especially, synthesis and simulation tools can have a very different understanding of a HDL model.
 Using PoC to check the source code with different tool chains can improve its quality.
-With this infrastructure it's even possible to compare different implementations with generic parameters or to compare implementations for different device targets, for example to see the advantages of a newer device generation.
+With this infrastructure it's even possible to compare different implementations with generic parameters or to compare implementations for different device targets.
+For example to see the advantages of a newer device generation.

 <table width=610>
 <tr><td><img src="images/poc-a-pile-of-cores/arith_prng_tb.png"/></td></tr>